dmerejkowsky/dmenv/README.md

 https://gitlab.com/foo/bar@my-branch
 ```

-Q: But that sucks and it will disappear when I re-run `dmenv freeze`! <br />
+Q: But that sucks and it will disappear when I re-run `dmenv lock`! <br />
 A: Yes that sucks.
 Feel free to:
   * Open a pull request if you've forked an upstream project
   * Use a local pipy mirror and a little bit of CI to publish your sources there